Menu

 • No opportunity cost (1).

-Q: State a factor of production and identify an example of it from the extract.
+Q: State a factor of production and give an example.
 [2]

 • Mark Scheme: